chanyukei623-png/Quantum-Lattice/README.md

 The simulations are implemented using NumPy, Matplotlib, and QuTiP (for quantum operators).
 These models provide insight into band formation, eigenstates, and topological edge modes.

-🧠 Features
+---Features
-✅ Tight-Binding Models
+--Tight-Binding Models

 1D tight-binding chain with periodic boundary conditions

 Band structure, eigenvalues, and ground state wavefunction plots

-✅ Potential Well Simulations
+--Potential Well Simulations

 1D square potential well